esl/MongooseIM/doc/operation-and-maintenance/Cluster-management-considerations.md

 This applies to large and very large-scale deployments.

-Contact us.
+We advise [contacting us](https://www.erlang-solutions.com/contact.html) in case of such a big deployment.

 ## Summary table

 **Setup**: reflects the number of nodes in your cluster. <br/>
 **Purpose**: is the goal and use of this cluster. <br/>
-**Low-end**: number of concurent users on low-power machines, such as laptops, embedded devides, entry-level cloud or bare metal.<br/>
+**Low-end**: number of concurrent users on low-power machines, such as laptops, embedded devices, entry-level cloud or bare metal.<br/>
-**High-end**: number of concurent users on powerful machines, with lots of memory, multi-core CPU, whether they or cloud or bare metal.
+**High-end**: number of concurrent users on powerful machines, with lots of memory, multi-core CPU, whether in cloud or bare metal.

 Setup | Purpose | Low-end  | High-end
 ------|---------|---------:|---------: